jcalcutt/projects/README.md

 Next, it will need to be converted from an XML to a CSV.
 Personally, I used [this pre-made applehealthdata.py script](https://github.com/tdda/applehealthdata)

-From here its a fairly straightforward case of placing the CSV in the 'data' folder and running the jupyter notebook.
+From here its a fairly straightforward case of placing the CSV in a folder named 'data' (iphone_activity_data/data) and running the jupyter notebook.

 ---

 Requires Python 3 (and other dependencies are printed in the notebook)